 Any person or company that seeks to pool investor money has created a security that must be:

 - exempt from registration under Utah law; or

 - be a federal covered security notice filed in Utah.

 In many cases, hedge funds and other investment funds fail to properly follow securities laws and offer unregistered securities to Utah investors, which is a violation of the law.

 By making the investment decisions for the hedge fund or investment fund, the manager will typically be required to license as an investment adviser.
-When a fund manager licenses as an investment adviser, the Division often has additional information about the fund that it can offer to prospective investors seeking to research the fund.
+When a fund manager licenses as an investment adviser, additional information about the fund is available that can assist prospective investors seeking to research the fund.
 Licensing as an investment adviser also ensures that the manager’s fees will not exceed industry standards.

 Additionally, if a third party is compensated for introducing the issuer and investor, that third party needs to be licensed as an issuer-agent, broker-dealer agent, or investment adviser representative depending on the specific arrangements.